-Baking and Pastry, AAS
+Baking and Pastry, Associate of Applied Science

 Bakers and pastry chefs create breads, pastries, desserts and confections that taste as wonderful as they look.
 They combine the math and science of baking with imagination and creativity to artfully prepare baked goods, specialty sugars and chocolate confections.